tensorflow/datasets/docs/api_docs/python/tfds/features/text/SubwordTextEncoder.md

 * <b>`vocab_list`</b>: `list<str>`, list of subwords for the vocabulary.
 Note that an underscore at the end of a subword indicates the end of the word (i.e. a space will be inserted afterwards when decoding).
-Underscores in the interior are disallowed and should use the underscore escape sequence "\u".
+Underscores in the interior of subwords are disallowed and should use the underscore escape sequence.